noahsc0tt/dotfiles/.config/taskell/lists/projects.md

 ## To Do

+- screensaver randomiser in bash
-- cli scramble in bash
+- cli scramble in ruby
     > see chat for randint
 - sudoku
     * [ ] deploy